DCS Inc Limited and Subsidiary Companies Group Tax Strategy

-The areas of tax risk managed by the business will be subject to on-going review by the Group Finance Director and further documentation will be developed where deemed necessary.
+The areas of tax risk managed by the business will be subject to on-going review by the Groups Financial Performance Director and supporting team, further documentation will be developed where deemed necessary.

-We are committed to working in a collaborative, transparent and proactive way with HMRC at all times.
-We adopt the principles of openness and transparency in our approach to dealing with HMRC and believe in engaging in full, open and early dialogue with HMRC to discuss the Group’s tax affairs.
+The Group are committed to working in a collaborative, transparent and proactive way with HMRC at all times.
+The Group adopts the principles of openness and transparency in its approach to dealing with HMRC and believes in engaging in full, open and early dialogue with HMRC to discuss the Group’s tax affairs.
+The Directors responsible will meet with the Groups Customs Relationship Manager to discuss relevant taxes and seek advice in cases of uncertainty of doubt.
 The Group is committed to making fair, accurate and timely disclosure in correspondence and returns, and respond to queries raised by HMRC in a timely manner with the aim to resolve any issues in real-time where possible or to work together to resolve issues quickly and efficiently, with certainty wherever possible.

-The Board of Directors acknowledges that is has responsibility for fully complying with the tax laws.
+The Board of Directors acknowledges that is has responsibility for fully complying with the tax laws in all relevant jurisdictions.

 The Board of Directors is responsible for establishing the overall governance and approving the tax strategy.
-However, management authority for the day to day operation of the business is delegated to the Group Finance Director.
+However, management authority for the day-to-day operation of the business is delegated to the Chief Financial Officer.
 Tax is considered as part of the overall governance framework.

-To ensure that the Tax Strategy is delivered; diligent professional care and judgement will be employed to assess tax risks in order to arrive at well-reasoned conclusions on how the risks should be managed.
+To ensure that the Tax Strategy is delivered; diligent professional care and judgement will be employed to assess tax risks to arrive at well-reasoned conclusions on how the risks should be managed.